Transversals as generating sets in finitely generated groups: An application of shifting boxes: finding primitive elements

 An obvious question to ask is which subgroups of $F_n$ (or more generally, rank $n$ groups) contain a primitive element (we can ask this for both finite and infinite index subgroups).
 We first consider the case of normal subgroups.

 The following is immediate by considering the image under the natural homomorphism of a generating set of minimal size containing the relevant primitive element:

-\begin{lem} Let $G$ be a group of finite rank, and $N$ a normal subgroup of $G$.
+\begin{lem} Let $G$ be a group of finite rank $n$, and $N$ a normal subgroup of $G$.
 If $N$ contains some primitive element of $G$, then $d(G/N) <n$. \end{lem}

-The converse statement is not true, even in the special case that $G=F_{n}$, as was shown in \cite{Nos} and in \cite{Ev} as well as in more recent work (though it is true if $N$ is the normal closure of a single element by \cite[\S II Proposition 5.11]{LySc}) but in all of these cases $N$ has infinite index.
-It is currently open if $N$ has finite index, as will be seen once we have introduced the connection with product replacement graphs.
-Our source for this topic is the survey article \cite{Pak} of Pak which contains a range of references.
+The converse statement is not true, even in the special case that $G=F_{n}$, as was shown in \cite{Nos} and in \cite{Ev} when $N$ has infinite index.
+It is currently open if $N$ has finite index and here we briefly mention the connection with product replacement graphs.
+Much more can be found in the survey article \cite{Pak} of Pak which contains a range of references.

 Given a finitely generated group $G$ and an integer $n\geq d(G)$, the product replacement graph $\Gamma_n(G)$ has vertices the generating $n$-tuples of $G$ with edges between two vertices if one is the image of another under a standard Nielsen move.
-(As these moves are reversible, we take the graph to be undirected.)
-We also have the extended product replacement graph $\tilde{\Gamma}_n(G)$ where we allow all Nielsen moves.
-One big area of study in this topic is the connectivity of $\Gamma_n(G)$ and $\tilde{\Gamma}_n(G)$.
-Now if $n\geq d(G)+\overline{d}(G)$, where $\overline{d}$ is the maximum size of a \emph{minimal} generating set (one in which no proper subset is a generating set), then it is known that $\Gamma_n(G)$ (and hence $\tilde{\Gamma}_n(G)$) is connected.
-However $\overline{d}$ can be a very hard quantity to evaluate in practice: indeed the result of Whiston mentioned earlier which was used by Cameron is that $\overline{d}(S_n)=n-1$ and the proof needed CFSG.
-Moreover $\overline{d}(G)$ need not be finite for finitely generated groups which are infinite: for instance on taking $G=\mathbb Z$ we can see that $\Gamma_n(G)$ is connected for $n>1$ by the Euclidean algorithm, but $G$ has finite generating sets which are minimal but of arbitrary size.
+A big area of study in this topic is the connectivity of $\Gamma_n(G)$.
+Now if $n\geq d(G)+\overline{d}(G)$, where $\overline{d}$ is the maximum size of a \emph{minimal} generating set (one in which no proper subset is a generating set), then it is known that $\Gamma_n(G)$ is connected.
+However $\overline{d}$ can be a very hard quantity to evaluate in practice: indeed the result of Whiston mentioned earlier which was used by Cameron is that $\overline{d}(S_n)=n-1$ and the proof needs CFSG.
+It can happen that $\Gamma_n(G)$ is disconnected when $n=d(G)$ (for instance finite abelian groups) but no example is known of a finite group $G$ and an integer $n>d(G)$ where $\Gamma_n(G)$ is disconnected.
+If $G$ is finite soluble and $n>d(G)$ then Dunwoody showed in \cite{Dunw} that $\Gamma_n(G)$ is connected.
+The relation with primitive elements, as noted by Dunwoody in that paper, is that if $N$ is a normal subgroup of $F_n$ containing no primitive element but $G=F_n/N$ has $d(G)<n$ then $\Gamma_n(G)$ is disconnected.
+Hence there are examples of infinite finitely generated groups $G$ with $\Gamma_n(G)$ disconnected by the papers cited above, but a normal subgroup $N$ of finite index containing no primitive element and with $d(F_n/N)<n$ would give rise to a finite group $G$ and integer $n>d(G)$ with $\Gamma_n(G)$ disconnected; the existence of which is currently unknown.